sensoworks/docs/docs/edge/fog-getting-started-guide.md

 {: .note }

-> **NOTE**: This is optional step: Open the MQTT X application to register to "sensoworks/#" to see southbound messaged being processed.
+> **NOTE**: This is optional step: Open the MQTT X application to register to "sensoworks/#" to see Sensoworks messaged being processed.

-## Check the files produced by the Fog gateway
+## Check the output files produced by the Fog gateway

 By default the configuration for getting started guide produces: